Preheat oven to 425°F and butter a 9 by 13-inch baking dish.

 Add cubed bread to the baking dish.

-In a bowl, whisk together eggs, milk, vanilla, and half of your cinnamon.
+In a bowl, whisk together eggs, milk, vanilla, cinnamon, and brown sugar.
 Once whisked well, pour egg mixture over the cubed bread.
 Make sure all pieces of bread have been soaked with the mixture.

 Bake 25-30 minutes, or until the top is golden brown and fluffy.
 Remove from the oven and top with powdered sugar and fresh fruit if desired.
 Enjoy!